lebarsfa/HotCorners/ReadMe.md

 This is a multi-line comment.
 You can write as many lines as you want in this comment.
 Just make sure you keep everything within the parentheses.
-Another alternative is to display a `Charms bar` with customizable buttons, which can be used to run different commands or shortcuts.
-In the shortcut properties, you can add parameters to customize the buttons.
-You can create more shortcuts with different parameters to have different buttons.
 )

 ## Developer information